Zatfer17/kowalski-core/README.md

   - `Storage & File Formats > New Note Filename` = `yyyymmddhhmmss`
   - `Storage & File Formats > Note Metadata Settings > Modified Field` = `updated`

-## Ideas
+## Roadmap

-- Use GitHub actions to:
-  - run URL/YouTube parsing from mobile
-  - run kaboom from mobile or defer from cli
-- Implement:
-  - Commands:
-    - Add with URL or Youtube link
+- [ ] Implement Add with URL or Youtube link
-    - Show with regular expression to search
-    - Sync, to run as part of every command, triggers every half an hour or so
-    - Kaboom, with ID or question.
+- [ ] Implement Kaboom, with ID or question.
 RAG capability could be implemented relying on tags for document similarity
+- [ ] (Implement Init with gitPython to clone .kowalski repo)
+- [ ] (Implement Show with regular expression or keyword to search)
+- [ ] Use GitHub actions to run URL/YouTube parsing from mobile
+- [ ] Use GitHub actions to run kaboom from mobile or defer from cli
-  - Script for Obsidian migration
+- [ ] Implement script for Obsidian migration

 ## License